salsita/prism/docs/README.md

 export default ({ model, dispatch }) => <div>{model}</div>;
 ```

-Then you'd see only 0 on the screen because it's initial value of the model and we've defined this in our Updater.
+Then you'd see only 0 on the screen because it's initial value of the model and we've defined this in the Updater.

 ![hello-world-app-3](./assets/3.png)

 However, this Updater is not really handy, because it does not define any mutations on the model.
 In real world applications, you want to allow user to interact with the UI and interaction with the UI is basically some mutation of the Model.
 Something like: Whenever user clicks this button, a boolean flag in the model should be set to 1 and because as I've already mentioned, our View is a function of Model, we could define how markup should look like when the flag is truthy, for example we can display Greeting message.

-To define the mutation we need to say when it should happen and that's where **`dispatch`** function in our View comes handy.
+To define the mutation we need to say when it should happen and that's where **`dispatch`** function in the View comes handy.

 ```javascript
 <button onClick={() => dispatch({ type: 'SayHi' })}>Say Hi</button>;